My research is focused on a few related questions:

 There is not currently a lot of research examining how long-term maintenance impacts tree health and survival in cities; most of the focus has been on the early life stages when a lot of trees die.
 This literature review aims to clarify what research there is on long-term maintenance, bring datasets from across the globe and see if there are any trends in how activities like mulching, pruning, watering, and pest management impact long-term tree health and whether that varies across regions.
 For the purposes of this project, we are focusing on street and park trees because there are different dynamics on public and private property, as well as in areas with more individual tree management vs stand-level management.

-The manuscript for this project is current under review.
+The manuscript for this project is currently under review.

 Students on Project: Chloe Schueller